 Dr. Saima Aijaz, Assistant Professor

 - Nie M, Aijaz S, Leefa Chong San IV, Balda MS, Matter K. (2009).
 The Y-box factor ZONAB/DbpA associates with GEF-H1/Lfc and mediates Rho-stimulated transcription.
-EMBO Reports, 10:1125-1131.
+EMBO Reports 10:1125-1131.

-- Matter K, Aijaz S, Tsapara A, Balda MS (2005).
-Mammalian tight junctions in the regulation of epithelial differentiation and proliferation.
-Curr Opin Cell Biol.; 17(5): 453-458.
+- Matter K, Aijaz S, Tsapara A, Balda MS. (2005) Mammalian tight junctions in the regulation of epithelial differentiation and proliferation.
+Current Opinion in Cell Biology; 17(5): 453-458.

 Dr. Dipankar Ghosh, Assistant Professor

-1. Lahiri, P. and Ghosh D (2017) Single-Step Capture and Targeted Metabolomics of Alkyl-Quinolones in Outer Membrane Vesicles of Pseudomonas aeruginosa.
-Lipidomics: Methods in Molecular Biology (Springer, USA) ISSN 1064-3745; DOI 10.1007/978-1-4939-6996-8_15 (in press).
+- Lahiri P., Gogoi P., and Ghosh D. (2023) Single-Step Capture and Targeted Metabolomics of Alkyl-Quinolones in Outer Membrane Vesicles (OMVs) of Pseudomonas aeruginosa.
+Methods Mol Biol 2625, 201-2016.

-2. Pompilio A, Crocetta V, Ghosh D et al. (2016) Stenotrophomonas maltophilia phenotypic and genotypic diversity during a 10-year colonization in the lungs of a cystic fibrosis patient.
+- Pompilio A, Crocetta V, Ghosh D et al. (2016) Stenotrophomonas maltophilia phenotypic and genotypic diversity during a 10-year colonization in the lungs of a cystic fibrosis patient.
 Frontiers in Microbiology 2016; 7: 1551

-3. Pluháček T, Lemr K, Ghosh D, Milde D, Novák J and Havlíček V (2016) Characterization of Microbial Siderophores by Mass Spectrometry.
+- Pluháček T, Lemr K, Ghosh D, Milde D, Novák J and Havlíček V (2016) Characterization of Microbial Siderophores by Mass Spectrometry.
 Mass spectrometry Reviews.
 35: 35-47

-4. Ghosh D., Salzman NH, Huttner KM, Paterson Y, Bevins CL.
+- Ghosh D., Salzman NH, Huttner KM, Paterson Y, Bevins CL.
 Protection against enteric salmonellosis in transgenic mice expressing a human intestinal defensin.
 Nature.
 422:522-6.Commentary: Ganz T. Microbiology: Gut defence.
 Nature.
 422:478-9.

-5. Ghosh D., Porter E, Shen B, Lee SK, Wilk D, Drazba J, Yadav SP, Crabb JW, Ganz T, Bevins CL.
+- Ghosh D., Porter E, Shen B, Lee SK, Wilk D, Drazba J, Yadav SP, Crabb JW, Ganz T, Bevins CL.
 Paneth cell trypsin is the processing enzyme for human defensin-5.
 Nat.
 Immunol.
 3:583-590.
 Commentary: Zasloff M. Trypsin, for the defense.
 Nat Immunol.
 2002 Jun;3(6):508-10.